Disruption & Delay as Winter Storm Octavia Hits the South

 UPS made a similar announcement regarding its main service center in Louisville, KY.
 The statement goes on to tell customers that they are working hard to move shipments to their final destinations today, but that some may experience unavoidable delays that are not covered by the company's service guarantee.

 It followed up this afternoon with details of the most affected areas:

 "Severe winter weather is impacting service in areas of the Southeast, Mid-Atlantic, and Midwest, including locations in Arkansas, the District of Columbia, Kentucky, Maryland, North Carolina, Ohio, Tennessee, Virginia, and West Virginia.
 There will be no pickups or deliveries today in the affected areas." --Brown Bulletin, 2/17/15

-As of Tuesday morning the East coast was being impacted by Octavia, with difficult driving conditions and a winter weather advisory in effect until noon.
+As of Tuesday morning the East coast was being impacted by winter storm Octavia, with difficult driving conditions and a winter weather advisory in effect until noon.
 Conditions are expected to clear as the week continues, leaving delivery services to play catch up on shipments that didn't make it out.

 If your customers are expecting deliveries this week, the key to keeping them as happy as possible is communication.
 Most of us understand that severe weather is unavoidable and delays will happen.
 What they accept less is not knowing what's happening, which is where your service team can step in to help track packages and reset expectations for revised delivery times.

 Part of keeping your communications responsive is knowing what's going on around the supply chain in the first place.
 For more frequent email updates on this and other industry news, or to enable another contact to receive these updates, click here to sign up.
 Stay safe... and warm!